Note: see session law sections for effective dates.

 (4) make arrangements and pay unemployment insurance, taxes, workers' compensation, liability insurance, and other benefits, if any;

 (5) enter into a written agreement with the participant, participant's representative, or legal representative that assigns roles and responsibilities to be performed before services, supports, or goods are provided;

-(7) comply with any data requests from the department consistent with the Minnesota Government Data Practices Act under chapter 13.
+(8) comply with any data requests from the department consistent with the Minnesota Government Data Practices Act under chapter 13; and

 (a) The agency-provider model includes services provided by support workers and staff providing worker training and development services who are employed by an agency-provider that meets the criteria established by the commissioner, including required training.